-Star ratings shown are for Class Z shares, which are available to individual investors through certain retirement and wrap fee programs, and to institutions at an investment minimum of $5,000,000.
+Star ratings are shown for Class Z shares, which may be available to group retirement plans and institutional investors through certain retirement, mutual fund wrap, and asset allocation programs.
+They may also be available to institutional investors.
 Performance by share class may vary.
 In addition to the ones shown above, other classes, which contain either a sales load or a contingent deferred sales charge, are also available.
 These expenses will generally lower total fund return.
 Please see the prospectus for additional information about fees, expenses and investor eligibility requirements.

 The risks associated with investing in these funds include but are not limited to: derivative securities, which may carry market, credit, and liquidity risks; short sales, which involve costs and the risk of potentially unlimited losses; leveraging, which may magnify losses; high yield (“junk”) bonds, which are subject to greater market risks; small/mid cap stocks which may be subject to more erratic market movements than large cap stocks; foreign securities, which are subject to currency fluctuation and political uncertainty; real estate, which poses certain risks related to overall and specific economic conditions as well as risks related to individual property, credit and interest-rate fluctuations; and mortgage-backed securities, which are subject to prepayment and extension risks.
 Sector funds and Specialty funds may not be suitable for all investors.
 Such funds are non-diversified, so a loss resulting from a particular security will have greater impact on the Fund's return.
 Fixed income investments are subject to interest rate risk, and their value will decline as interest rates rise.
 The risks associated with each fund are explained more fully in each fund's respective prospectus.
 There is no guarantee a fund's objectives will be achieved.